What Are Sustainable Transportation Options in Georgia?

 How Can I Help Sustainable Transportation Grow?

 Joining your local and state advocacy groups is a great first step toward becoming part of the sustainable transportation solution in your community.
-Georgia Bikes is your statewide advocacy and education partner, and many Georgia communities have their own organizations that work to expand active transportation locally.
+Go Georgia is your statewide advocacy and education partner, and many Georgia communities have their own organizations that work to expand active transportation locally.

 Even if no advocacy group exists in your area, you can still get involved.
 Begin by attending relevant public meetings (city council/county commission, transportation or bike/walk committee meetings, etc.) and voicing your desire for safe places to bike and walk in your community.